Comparing DuPont de Nemours (DD) & The Competition

-DuPont de Nemours (NYSE: DD) is one of 19 public companies in the “Plastics materials & resins” industry, but how does it weigh in compared to its competitors?
-We will compare DuPont de Nemours to similar businesses based on the strength of its profitability, earnings, dividends, risk, institutional ownership, valuation and analyst recommendations.
+DuPont de Nemours (NYSE: DD) is one of 19 publicly-traded companies in the “Plastics materials & resins” industry, but how does it contrast to its competitors?
+We will compare DuPont de Nemours to similar businesses based on the strength of its risk, profitability, analyst recommendations, institutional ownership, valuation, dividends and earnings.

 Analyst Recommendations

-This is a breakdown of current ratings and recommmendations for DuPont de Nemours and its competitors, as reported by MarketBeat.com.
+This is a summary of recent ratings and price targets for DuPont de Nemours and its competitors, as provided by MarketBeat.

 |Sell Ratings